-Fun fact: 70% of charitable giving in the US comes from everyday people — not corporations, not foundations — but individuals.
-That’s not so surprising when you consider that the act of giving comes with some nice bonuses, like the fact that it can make you happier and healthier.
-It can also have a ripple effect — research shows that if you give to a certain cause, your peers are more likely to do the same.
+Giving money to charity isn’t just the right thing to do — it also comes with some nice bonuses, like the fact that it can make you happier and healthier.
+There are tax benefits (thanks, IRS!).
+And it can also have a ripple effect — research shows that if you give to a certain cause, your peers are more likely to do the same.

 But first: The difference between “charitable contributions” and “gifts”

 They sound the same, but they’re different to the IRS — and to your tax return.

 A “charitable contribution” (aka a “donation”) is cash or assets (stock, property, etc.) you give to an organization that meets the IRS’s qualifications.
 There’s a handy tool from the IRS to help you check to see if your donation is deductible, but here are the key differences:

 Your charitable contribution is typically deductible for the amount of the donation (or the fair market value of the asset).

 Heads up, though: Donated stock is only deductible up to 30% of your AGI.

 If you get something in return for your donation, like tickets to an event, you can only deduct the difference between the donation and the value of the thing you got.